carylstuart77/MyTrainerAndI/README.md

 ### Application State and Action Items

-MTAI is a viable Android application that runs sucesfully.
+MTAI is a viable Android application that runs successfully on the Nexus 5X API 22 Emulator .
 It does need some validation checks that cause it to accept selections where data is missing.
 In some cases it causes the application to stop running.
-Below is a list of those components that need to be built in.
+Below is a list of those validation components that need to be built in.

 Application needs (listed in priority order):

 * Trainer View:
-  1) When scrolling list after checkbox is selected, check is lost.
+  1) When scrolling list after checkbox is selected, check is lost (functional).
-  2) After selection of checkbox, confirm a day of week radio button was selected before it can save.
+  2) After selection of checkbox, confirm a day of week radio button was selected before it can save (functional).
-  3) When selecting cardio, the sets and reps need to be minutes and level.
+  3) When selecting cardio, the sets and reps need to be minutes and level (cosmetic).

 * Client Stats View:
   1) Validate entries when any of the fields are not filled out, but save is selected.
-Now it stops app.
+Now it stops app (functional).
-  2) Adjust graph to make it look better.
-Add Left axis label.
+  2) Add Left axis label (cosmetic).
+  3) Adjust graph to make graphed lines appear closer together, for a more intuitive display (cosmetic).

 * Day's Schedule View:
-  1) Provide range of sets and reps range validation(Sets 1-5, Reps 1-25);
+  1) Incorporate sets and reps validation range such as sets 1-5 and reps 1-25 (cosmetic).

-### Stretch Goals/Cosmetic additions:
+### Stretch Goals:
 1) Home page could include a page that captures the users eye and draws interest.
-2) Provide link to how to perform exercise videos or description of proper form.
+2) Provide link on how to perform exercise through videos or description of proper form.

 ## Authors